-Discount brokers are useful when you know what investments you want to make and you don't need investment advice or help in examining investment strategies and alternatives.
+Discount and online brokers are useful when you know what investments you want to make and you don't need investment advice or help in examining investment strategies and alternatives.
 Some larger discount brokerage firms may provide some reports and other information services that investors can use in evaluating various investment choices.
-Commissions at discount brokers may be 30-70% less than at full-service brokers.
-However, there may be a minimum fee.
+Some online brokers charge \$0 commissions for online U.S. stock and exchange-traded fund (ETF) trades.